 The addition of new, more premium S-Class variants is part of Mercedes’ plans to expand into the ultra-luxury segment now that Maybach is no longer a standalone brand.
 In addition to the regular sedan, a short-wheelbase model is offered overseas.
 Alongside these are the stretched versions, the Mercedes-Maybach S600 and Mercedes-Maybach S600 Pullman.
 Then there's the aforementioned S-Class Coupe as well as this new S-Class Cabrio.

 The engine lineup should match that of the S-Class Coupe, which in the United States means a twin-turbocharged 4.7-liter V-8 coming in S550 trim.
 Peak output should register at 449 horsepower and 516 pound-feet of torque, and it’s likely 4Matic all-wheel drive will come standard here.
-We’re not expecting a Mercedes-AMG version of the S-Class Cabrio, although such a car remains a possibility.
+We’ve also spied an S63 Cabriolet, which will pack a twin-turbocharged 5.5-liter V-8 and a maximum 585 hp and 664 lb-ft of torque.
+And there’s a good chance we’ll also see an S65 Cabrio, which will adopt the S65 Coupe's twin-turbocharged 6.0-liter V-12.
+This engine is good for a staggering 621 hp and 738 lb-ft of torque.

 As with any S-Class, however, the experience is about more than just power and style.
 There's the lab full of equipment that's tucked behind the scenes, too.
 Advanced technology we can expect on the car will include active suspension that reads the road ahead and automatically adjusts the damping, an autonomous-driving traffic assistant that can follow a chain of traffic by itself, plus new interface and connectivity systems.
 The interior, in particular, will be very special, as evidenced by the cabin of the S-Class Coupe.